Nikhilkannojia/Data-science-project-/README.md

 # Data-science-project-
-This is NN on Titanic Project
+This is NN on Titanic Project and
-CNN on MNIST Project
+CNN on MNIST Project and
 Restock_Price RNN project